ccwukong/snitch/README.md

 ![logo](docs/logo.png)
 # snitch
-snitch is a CLI tool that helps you do health check, API contract validation and more for your microservices.
+snitch is a CLI tool that helps you do health check, API idempotency check and more for your APIs.

 This is not a replacement for your existing testing tools, but rather it provides a convenient way to check your APIs swiftly.

 ## Main features

-- Running health check and contract validation concurrently (using coroutine)
+- Running health check concurrently (using coroutine)
 - Running Idempotency check by mixing synchronous requests and coroutines, this will be slightly slower than features run by coroutines merely(e.g. health check)
 - More to come

 ### Examples

-Senario 1: I want to run all tasks(Health check, API contract check and API Idempotency check)
+Senario 1: I want to run all tasks(API health check and API idempotency check)

 ```concole
 snitch -p your_config_json_file_path